radiantlogic-v8/documentation-new/documentation/operations-guide/02-cluster-management.md

 ![An image showing ](Media/Image2.1.jpg)

-Figure 2.
-1 : Accessing Expert Mode
+Figure 2.1: Accessing Expert Mode

+>[!note]
->**Note - The Main Control Panel saves the last mode (Expert or Standard) it was in when you log out and returns to this mode automatically when you log back in.
-The mode is saved on a per-role basis.**
+>The Main Control Panel saves the last mode (Expert or Standard) it was in when you log out and returns to this mode automatically when you log back in.
+The mode is saved on a per-role basis.

 ## Adding Nodes